The Open Source Content Marketing Playbook: Lessons from Posthog

 What Else Works

-2. Be authentic and transparent - Posthog has a “Changelog” on the top of their comparison articles
+- Be authentic and transparent—PostHog includes a “Changelog” at the top of their comparison articles

-4. Don’t worry about posting cadence.
-Good content > regular content.
+- Don’t worry about posting cadence.
+Good content beats regular content.

 The Reality Check

 SEO takes time.
-Don’t expect an immediate payback for many of these articles.
+Don’t expect immediate payback from these articles.
 In the early days, focus on sharing what you learn and helping solve specific problems.
 The search traffic will come later.

 Your content strategy isn’t about being clever or original.
 It’s about being useful to developers who need your tool.
 Focus on that.
-The occasional thought piece that shows up on Hacker News might be good for hiring and promotion with the investment community, but you end user isn’t on Hacker News all day.
+The occasional thought piece that shows up on Hacker News might be good for hiring and investor relations, but your end user isn’t on Hacker News all day.
 They’re just trying to solve a problem, so focus on getting your solution in front of them.